 - Comfortable patient.
 Exercises and related therapy can take place in a patient’s home, among furnishings they’re used to.
 Sometimes, having the presence of family members or caregivers in the same home can also reassuring, especially for someone who doesn’t like to go out much.
 People receiving home health care, especially seniors, look forward to regular or occasional visits from different providers, and the providers also enjoy the experience.

 - Portable equipment.
 Physical therapists who travel have found the right items and tools to make it easier to bring things in and out.

 - Easy to assess.
-After seeing someone’s home, a physical therapist may be able to suggest customized exercises a client can do in their own space using available furnishings or tools.
+After seeing someone’s home, a physical therapist may be able to suggest customized exercises a patient can do in their own space using available furnishings or tools.

 - Other services.
-Home health agencies like Above and Beyond Home Health Care can also provide access to a variety of specialists who can offer additional assistance to clients in specific areas.
-Along with a physical therapist, clients can be connected to an occupational therapist, massage therapist, and other therapists.
+Home health agencies like Above and Beyond Home Health Care can also provide access to a variety of specialists who can offer additional assistance to patients in specific areas.
+Along with a physical therapist, patients can be connected to an occupational therapist, massage therapist, and other therapists.
 A physical therapist’s office may only have them and their staff and no other complementary services.

 - More attention.
-A physical therapist coming to meet with a client will be able to focus only on the client.
+A physical therapist coming to meet with a patient will be able to focus only on the patient.
 In an office setting, there is likely to be all sorts of interruptions from staff, patients, or other day-to-day needs of a busy workplace.
-There’s always a possibility of a client having to wait extra long if a physical therapy is behind schedule or needs to take care of another patient emergency.
-If someone is running late to visit a client’s home, the client won’t likely mind because they’ll still be in their own comfort zone.
+There’s always a possibility of a patient having to wait extra long if a physical therapy is behind schedule or needs to take care of another patient emergency.
+If someone is running late to visit a patient’s home, the patient won’t likely mind because they’ll still be in their own comfort zone.